Drug-Free Communities (DFC) Support Program - New

 Purpose

 Provides funding to create and sustain new community coalitions to prevent and reduce substance use among youth age 18 or younger.
-Coalitions are comprised of leaders from 12 sectors of the community and work to implement evidence-based prevention strategies that target local risk factors for substance use.
-Fosters collaboration among communities, public and private nonprofit agencies, and federal, state, local, and tribal governments with experience addressing substance use problems and creating positive community change.
+Coalitions are comprised of leaders from 12 sectors of the community that work to implement evidence-based prevention strategies that target local risk factors for substance use.
+Fosters collaboration among communities, public and private nonprofit agencies, and federal, state, local, and tribal governments with experience addressing substance use problems and creating positive change in communities.

-Additional information about expected program strategies, short-, intermediate-, and long-term outcomes can be found in the funding announcement on grants.gov.
+Additional information about expected program strategies, activities, and short-, intermediate-, and long-term outcomes can be found in the funding announcement on grants.gov.

 The DFC program is administered jointly by the Office of National Drug Control Policy (ONDCP) and the Centers for Disease Control and Prevention (CDC).